sitrox/workhorse/README.md

    of which is that only one 'worker' should be started by the ShellHandler.
    Otherwise there would be multiple jobs scheduled at the same time.

-   Please refer to the documentation on [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) (or the scheduler of your choice) for further options concerning the timing of the jobs.
+   Please refer to the documentation for [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) (or the scheduler of your choice) for further options concerning the timing of the jobs.